rclc/cdk-lab-serverless-web/README.md

 # Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.
+This is a project for CDK development with Python.
+This project demonstrates how to use AWS CDK to create a serverless web application.
+Specifically, this project creates
+- a Lambda function
+- AWS API Gateway

 The `cdk.json` file tells the CDK Toolkit how to execute your app.